 11. Horseshoe Bend

-The dam provides hydroelectric power for much of southern California and northern Arizona, but it also offers amazing views from both sides thanks to its huge spillway.
+Horseshoe Bend is a famous destination in Arizona due to its location on Lake Powell – this 10-mile-long manmade lake was created in 1964 when Glen Canyon Dam was operational.
+The dam provides hydroelectric power for much of southern California and northern Arizona, but it also offers fantastic views from both sides thanks to its colossal spillway.

 12. Monument Valley

-The valley is known for its towering sandstone buttes that rise up out of the desert landscape, which has been featured in countless movies and TV shows over the years.
+Monument Valley is a truly iconic location in the American West, on the border between Arizona and Utah.
+The valley is known for its towering sandstone buttes that rise from the desert landscape, featured in countless movies and TV shows.

 See Related: Top Free Travel Magazines